pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Wrong Direction Alerts

 Trigger an alert when you navigate the track in the wrong direction.
 Note: this can take up to twice as long as [Off Track Check Interval](#off-track-check-interval) to detect travel in the wrong direction.

+### Turn Alerts Distance (m)

+Enabled turn-by-turn navigation (requires directions to be sent from the companion app).
+The number correlate the the distance away from the turn the alert will fire, larger distances should be used for faster paced activities to ensure the alert is triggered before we reach the turn.
+Set to -1 to disable turn alerts.

 ### Off Track Alerts Max Report Interval